 Ed (historical memoir):

 I wish I had known how difficult it was going to be to get started.
 Where should my memoir begin?
 How much detail should I include?
-How revealing do I need to be to be able to tell the story well and yet feel comfortable at the same time?
+How revealing do I need to be able to tell the story well and yet feel comfortable at the same time?
 The feedback I received during the developmental editing stage really helped me focus on what I needed to do and include.

-Also, when you told me “you know, you don’t have to write your memoir,” that removed the stress of thinking I had to do it (even if it was something I had chosen to do).
+Also, when you told me “You know, you don’t have to write your memoir,” that removed the stress of thinking I had to do it (even if it was something I had chosen to do).

 After accepting the notion that I didn’t have to write my memoir it became a more enjoyable project because I realized it was something I wanted to do even if I never finished it.
 But after three long years, I did, and I love how it turned out.
 (Ed’s memoir is here.)